youssef-aitali/corsExample/README.md

 # corsExample
-This example shows the use of Cross-origin resource sharing (CORS) to allow an Angular client to consume data via Spring boot REST API.
+This example shows the use of Cross-Origin Resource Sharing (CORS) to allow an Angular client to consume data via a Spring boot REST API.